Decentralized Success: The Target Teal Model

 Introducing Target Teal

-At its core, Target Teal aims to transform how organizations function by promoting evolutionary social systems, self-management, and a healthy organizational culture.
-Their principles are deeply rooted in autonomy, radical transparency, and shared ownership.
+At its core, Target Teal aims to transform how organizations function by promoting evolutionary social systems, autonomy, and a healthy organizational culture.
+Their principles are deeply rooted in radical transparency, shared ownership, and adaptability.
 By operating as a collective of 10 interdependent consultants and facilitators, Target Teal emphasizes the power of collaborative work and shared purpose.

-Target Teals is a prime example of RenDanHeYi in the management consultancy industry.
-They fully walk their talk by decentralizing decision-making, organizing fluidly around customer needs, committing to radical transparency in their operations and sharing the value created in their work.
-In addition they are constantly reinventing the tools they provide to clients on their own road to self-management - the latest being an AI assistant that guides their clients in their journey with the O2 model.
+Target Teal is a prime example of RenDanHeYi in the management consultancy industry.
+They fully walk their talk by decentralizing decision-making, organizing fluidly around customer needs, committing to radical transparency, and sharing the value created in their work.
+Additionally, they continuously reinvent the tools they provide to clients on their own road to self-management—one of their latest innovations being an AI assistant trained to guide clients in their journey with the O2 model.

 Organizational Structure